 Biological agents can be transmitted through one more mode of transmission that may be parenteral—through body fluids or blood, airborne, through contact or oral-fecal route or sexual contact.

-The thing that makes biotechnology dark is the intentional use and dissemination of harmful microorganisms, pathogens or toxins to cause disruption of humans, crops and livestock.
-Regardless of the great advantages that biotechnology has delivered, it has also provided with tools to destroy lives and the environment.
+The thing that makes biotechnology dark is the intentional use and dissemination of harmful microorganisms, pathogens, or toxins to cause disruption of humans, crops, and livestock.
+Regardless of the great advantages that biotechnology has delivered, it has also provided tools to destroy lives and the environment.
 Though ethical issues have led to the control and monitoring of production and use of biological and biochemical weapons, biological warfare and bioterrorism are not fully under control.
-Therefore, it is very essential to develop methods of immediate identification to detect a biological attack and also in the event of unintentional bio-agents releases.
+Therefore, it is essential to develop methods of immediate identification to detect a biological attack and also in the event of unintentional bio-agents releases.